 - Trapa natans L. var. natans (Caltrop, bears hard spines and resemble military caltrops)

 Ayurvedic Properties and Action

 Trapa natans is known as Shringataka, Jalphal and Trikon Phal in Ayurveda.
 It is astringent and sweet in taste, heavy to digest and sweet after digestion.
 It is cool in potency and subdues Pitta (Bile) and increases Kapha (Mucus).
-It nourishes and improves vital fluids of body.
-Due to cooling action it gives relief in burning sensation and excess heat in body.
+It nourishes and improves vital fluids of the body.
+Due to cooling action it gives relief in the burning sensation and excess heat in the body.

 - Guna (Pharmacological Action): Guru (Heavy)

 - Virya (Action): Shita (Cooling)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 - Singhara is Madhur Vipak (digests into sweet) and has building, moistening and a nourishing effect on the body.
 It is heavy to digest and reduces metabolism.
 Such herbs are cooling and reduce swelling, decreases Pitta and have Anabolic effect on the body.

 - Pittahara: Pacifies Pitta Dosha

 - Vrishya: Increases the quantity of semen